 When it comes to asset reliability and productivity, there is a lot of talk about downtime.
 However, there’s a very important distinction to make when measuring your downtime.
 That distinction involves determining what is idle time and ensuring that you don’t include it in your downtime.
 Even though they are similar, idle time and downtime are not the same.
-So, what is idle time?
+So, what is an idle time?
 Idle time, also known as waiting time, is any time that a machine or employee could be working but is not, due to waiting on something.
 Alternatively, downtime is when a machine or asset cannot produce because of equipment breakdown and unplanned maintenance.
 To calculate your idle time, you can use this equation:

 Idle Time = Scheduled Production Time – Actual Productive Time